Muhammad Ali Jinnah: Rising leader

 In 1857, many Indians had risen in revolt against British rule.
 In the aftermath of the conflict, some Anglo-Indians, as well as Indians in Britain, called for greater self-government for the subcontinent, resulting in the founding of the Indian National Congress in 1885.
 Most founding members had been educated in Britain, and were content with the minimal reform efforts being made by the government.
 Muslims were not enthusiastic about calls for democratic institutions in British India, as they constituted a quarter to a third of the population, outnumbered by the Hindus.
 Early meetings of the Congress contained a minority of Muslims, mostly from the elite.

 Jinnah devoted much of his time to his law practice in the early 1900s, but remained politically involved.
 Jinnah began political life by attending the Congress's twentieth annual meeting, in Bombay in December 1904.
 He was a member of the moderate group in the Congress, favouring Hindu–Muslim unity in achieving self-government, and following such leaders as Mehta, Naoroji, and Gopal Krishna Gokhale.
 They were opposed by leaders such as Tilak and Lala Lajpat Rai, who sought quick action towards independence.
 In 1906, a delegation of Muslim leaders, known as the Simla Delegation, headed by the Aga Khan called on the new Viceroy of India, Lord Minto, to assure him of their loyalty and to ask for assurances that in any political reforms they would be protected from the "unsympathetic [Hindu] majority".
 Dissatisfied with this, Jinnah wrote a letter to the editor of the newspaper Gujarati, asking what right the members of the delegation had to speak for Indian Muslims, as they were unelected and self-appointed.
 When many of the same leaders met in Dacca in December of that year to form the All-India Muslim League to advocate for their community's interests, Jinnah was again opposed.
 The Aga Khan later wrote that it was "freakishly ironic" that Jinnah, who would lead the League to independence, "came out in bitter hostility toward all that I and my friends had done ...
 He said that our principle of separate electorates was dividing the nation against itself."
 In its earliest years, however, the League was not influential; Minto refused to consider it as the Muslim community's representative, and it was ineffective in preventing the 1911 repeal of the partition of Bengal, an action seen as a blow to Muslim interests.
+Jinnah was also appointed to a committee which helped to establish the Indian Military Academy in Dehra Dun.